betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelSimultaneousMarkets.md

 Once you've set your spreadsheet set up and you're comfortable using Bet Angel Pro it should only take a number of seconds to load your markets and set your strategy running for the day.
 Just make sure you have all of the app settings correctly selected before you leave the bot to run, as some of them reset by default when you turn the program off.

+!!! info "Note:"
-*Note: I appreciate it's obvious, but you will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.*
+    you will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.

 ---
 ### What next?